davideruby/Leetcode/0023-merge-k-sorted-lists.md

 ```

 ## Notes
-If you use the logic of the merge sort, you can achieve a time complexity of O(nlogk)
+If you use the logic of the merge sort, you can achieve a time complexity of O(nlogk).